Rispats/SI4463-Radio-Beacon/README.md

 ### 2) Receiver:
 - Continuously listens for packets.
 - Upon receiving packet; checks for Start/Stop bits, validates data with checksum & discards corrupted/invalid strings.
-- Only VALID strings are relayed to the serial port whihc will be read by the C program for display.
+- Only VALID strings are relayed to the serial port which will be read by the C program for display.
 - Provides real-time monitoring via the C program on the terminal window.
-- Each tranmitter ID is alloted its own dedicated space to dislay the only the latest data that has arrived.
+- Each transmitter ID is allotted its own dedicated space to display only the latest data that has arrived.
 - Format of the received signal looks like:
 ```
 &TX_XX,DD/MM/YYYY,HH:MM:SS,LAT,LONG*[calc_cs|recv_cs][STATUS: status]